Property Ownership Options

 Whilst recent changes in the law now grant the surviving civil partner a right to remain in the home for at least a year, they do not retain a right to remain in the principal home indefinitely.

-Perhaps the best solution to this problem is to buy your French home en tontine, which has the effect of transferring the whole of the property to the surviving partner.
+One solution to this problem is to buy your French home en tontine, which has the effect of transferring the whole of the property to the surviving partner.

 However, whilst the use of en tontine is suitable for those with no children outside of the relationship, on its own it is not suitable for those with children from another relationship.
 This is because it disenfranchises one side of the wider family.